help-me-mom/ng-mocks/README.md

   //   fixture = TestBed.createComponent(AppComponent);
   //   fixture.detectChanges();
   // });
-  // Instead of AppHeaderComponent we want to have a mockery
+  // Instead of AppHeaderComponent we want to have a mocked copy
   // and usually doing it via a helper component or setting
   // NO_ERRORS_SCHEMA.